Lulu23323/UESquirrelBehaviorSimulation/README.md

   - [GitHub Link](https://github.com/kromond/AnimToTextureHelpers)
 - ✔ **Flocks Plugin for UE5** (VAT animation driving)
   - [Video Link](https://www.bilibili.com/video/BV1te411G7T5)
-  - The driving method uses a time + fmod loop instead of a frame-based logic.
-The Flock plugin is used to generate VAT, and I modified its VAT driving node by replacing the Time node, allowing us to manually set the Frame.
-This means using AnimationFrame and AnimationFrameRate to calculate the corresponding time for each frame and sample accordingly.
-However, in practice, the sampling resulted in unsmooth transitions, ghosting, and flickering issues.
-Even forcing the last frame to be an integer did not resolve the problem.
-Initially, I suspected that restricting the first frame might be necessary, but in reality, I needed to shift the pointer of the first frame forward, likely due to inaccuracies in VAT sampling.

 ### Additional Resources
 - ⭐ **Unreal Engine 5 Large-Scale Crowd Simulation with Niagara**